 Why Is the Flu Serious for People With HIV/AIDS?

 HIV kills or damages cells in your body's immune system, making it more difficult to fight infections like the flu virus.
 This means you’re more likely to get complications like pneumonia from the flu.
 And that can raise the odds that you’ll wind up in the hospital with heart- and lung-related problems.
 Flu can also be fatal.

 How Can I Prevent the Flu?

 The CDC recommends that high-risk groups -- people with chronic conditions like HIV or AIDS -- get the influenza vaccine from a flu shot.
 This is key if you’re going to be around others who might have the flu, whether it’s at home, in the workplace, or in social settings.
 The vaccine potentially has traces of egg protein in it but it is safe for those with egg allergies.
 Those who have severe allergies to eggs should receive it from an a doctor who is used to treating severe allergic reactions.

 The CDC says to get the flu shot instead of the nasal spray version (FluMist).
 The flu shot uses a dead flu virus.
 FluMist contains a live, weakened flu virus and is only approved for use in healthy people ages 2 to 49.
-It should not be used if you are severely allergic to the flu vaccine.
-Also, it is not recommended for use in the 2017-2018 flu season.
+It should not be used if you are severely allergic to the flu vaccine or have a weakened immune system.

 When Should I Get a Flu Shot?